 Serrigny laughed.
 He glanced at the door, as though he might be overheard.
 “Edmond, you know that my brother was a friend of the Emperor and that he very much disliked the Emperor.
 I believe he is in the same case with Monsieur Favre.
 But, I think not even a Paris mob would dare dislodge him from his post.”

-Honoré heard Mme Rose begin to sing; she had slipped into another room, and her voice came to them low and halting, among other sounds of drawers sliding and dishes clinking onto a tabletop.
-She broke off, cleared her throat, hacked at her infirmity: “Hrrh!”
+Honoré heard Mme Rose begin to sing.
+She had slipped into another room, and her voice came to them low and halting, among other sounds of drawers sliding and dishes clinking onto a tabletop.
+She broke off to clear her throat, hacking at her infirmity: “Hrrh!”

 And unperturbed, where Honoré would have been embarrassed, she began to sing again.